 With bustling IT hubs that attract numerous working professionals every year, Bangalore witnesses an ever-growing population and the increasing need for faster connectivity.
 The Namma Metro network in Bangalore aims to facilitate connectivity for the population while reducing traffic congestion on the roads.
 The Bengaluru Metro Rail Corporation Limited (BMRCL) is responsible for building, operating, and expanding the metro network in Bangalore.
 The Namma Metro, which covers most of the city, is set to see a major expansion under Phase 4 project with a proposed 129-km addition to the existing network.
+At present, the Bangalore Metro network covers 79.65 km, comprising 68 metro stations.
 This expansion of the Bangalore Metro map will boost connectivity to far-flung and suburban areas, addressing the lack of sufficient metro link for thousands of professionals, students and tourists travelling to the city.

 Bangalore, one of the metropolitan cities, is the first city in southern India to get metro rail connectivity.
 The Namma Metro was launched in 2011 and became the third operational metro service after Kolkata and Delhi.
 The development of the mass rapid transit system in Bangalore has steered real estate developments, creating an increased demand for commercial and residential properties.
 In this guide, we share key details of the upcoming metro lines in Bangalore, the route map details, stations list and latest updates.